CliMA/ClimaUtilities.jl/docs/src/regridders.md

 along each direction) and returns a `ClimaCore` `Field` defined on the `target_space`.

+!!! note "Did you know?"
+    With versions of ClimaUtilities after v0.1.24, you can choose the mode of the gridded interpolation with the keyword argument `interpolation_method`.
+    For example, to do constant interpolation, you can pass `interpolation_method = Interpolations.Constant()` as a keyword argument when constructing the regridder.

 Currently, `InterpolationsRegridder` only supports spherical shells and extruded spherical shells (but it could be easily extended to other domains).